MetalHexx/RadEndpoints/README.md

 While the framework appears to have strong opinions on endpoint structure on the surface, all of the helper/conveniences are virtually optional.
 Full Minimal Api functionality is preserved for more uncommon edge case or custom use case scenarios.
 As of now, this code is for experimental and educational purposes only.

 ### Features:
-#### Endpoint Base Classes with common conveniences
+#### Convenient Structured Endpoint Classes
+- Less noisy configuration than original minimal api endpoints
+- Constructor dependency injection
+- Scoped lifetime
-- HttpContext
+- Built-in HttpContext
-- ILogger<EndpointName>
+- Built-in ILogger<EndpointName>
-- IWebHostEnvironment
+- Built-in IWebHostEnvironment
-- CancellationToken
-- Ready-to-send response Object
+- Built in Response Object
-- Object Mapping (optional)
+- Built in Entity / Response Mapper (optional)
-- Simple Endpoint Mapping Helpers
-- Common TypedResult Helpers w/[ProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails?view=aspnetcore-8.0)
+- IResult/TypedResult helpers
 #### Automatic Endpoint Validation Filter
 - Using [FluentValidation](https://docs.fluentvalidation.net/en/latest/)
 #### Integration Testing